osugregor/hacs-anylist/README.md

 #### Automation
 Home Assistant 2023.8.0 introduced support for [wildcards in sentence triggers](https://www.home-assistant.io/blog/2023/08/02/release-20238/#wildcard-support-for-sentence-triggers) for automations.
 As a result, you can build your own Anylist automation by combining [sentence triggers](https://www.home-assistant.io/docs/automation/trigger/#sentence-trigger) and the service calls provided by this integration to match your own needs.

 If you wish, you can also import these pre-built blueprints into your Home Assistant to get started quickly.
+Please make sure to specify the default Anylist list in integration options.
+It is required in order to use the below blueprints.

 Adding an item: